Fourier transform decay of distributions in Hardy-Morrey spaces

+where $\langle\xi\rangle:=(1+\vert\xi\vert^2)^{1/2}$. \end{theorem} The proof of the previous theorem is presented in Theorem \ref{cor-decay} for distributions in Hardy-Morrey spaces and Theorem \ref{cor-decay2} for localizable version.
+As we can see some aspects of these spaces linked up to a suitable analysis on the necessity of moment conditions inspired by works due to Goldberg \cite{G} and Hounie \& Kapp \cite{HK}. {Also, as we can see by Remark \ref{rem1}, the decay estimates for Fourier transform are not expected in Morrey spaces as $1\leq q<\lambda<\infty$}.
+Our approach follows by using the classical maximal function definition of the Hardy-Morrey spaces contributing to simplify several proofs found in the literature.
+In addition, {closely related to Bownik \& Wang \cite{Bownik}} we present an analysis on moment conditions on Hardy-Morrey spaces and cancellation properties on its localizable version.

 The organization of the paper is as follows.
-In the Section \ref{se2a} we present general aspects of Hardy-Morrey spaces, in special we prove the necessity of moment conditions for functions in $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ linked up with the Fourier transform {decay} given by Proposition \ref{prop2.5}. {We also remember at Proposition \ref{thm_q>1} the equivalence between $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ and $\mathcal{M}^{\lambda}_{q}(\R^{n})$ for $1<q\leq \lambda<\infty$ and the comparison of both spaces when $q=1$ and $\lambda>1$.
-Besides these properties are well-known (see \cite[Remark 2.1]{Xiao} and \cite[Proposition 1.5]{Tanaka}) we will present an alternative proof in Subsection \ref{dualidade}}. {The Section \ref{sec3a} is devoted to extension of Fourier transform decay for distributions in $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ as consequence of atomic decomposition}.
-Section \ref{sec4} is concerned to reintroduce the localizable Hardy-Morrey spaces with emphasis on an atomic decomposition presented in Theorem \ref{atomich22} and finally in the Section \ref{sec5} we prove the continuity of pseudodifferential operators {in the H\"ormander class $OpS^{0}_{1,\delta}(\R^n)$ for $0 \leq \delta <1$} on localizable Hardy-Morrey spaces; {our proof is based on pointwise estimates from \cite[Theorem 5.1]{AH} and differs of \cite[Theorem 3.1]{Sawano} due to Sawano.
-Moreover, as a consequence of Corollary \ref{cor-decay2}, we shown at Example \ref{ex5.4} that operators in the class $OpS^{m}_{1,0}(\R^n)$ can not be bounded from $h\mathcal{M}_q^{\lambda}(\R^n)$ to itself for $1\leq q \leq \lambda \leq 1$ when $m>0$.}
+In the Section \ref{se2a}, we present general aspects of Hardy-Morrey spaces, in special we prove the necessity of moment conditions for functions in $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ linked up with the Fourier transform {decay} for integrable fucntions given by Proposition \ref{prop2.5}. {In Section \ref{Point-parte1} is devoted to the extension of Fourier transform decay (see Theorem \ref{cor-decay})

+for distributions $f$ in $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ as $0<q \leq \lambda\leq 1$.
+The proof is a careful analysis derived from Propositions \ref{prop2.5} and \ref{prop3.4} combined with atomic decomposition theorem \cite{HH}} (see Theorem \ref{atomich}). {Moreover, in Remark \ref{rem1} and Proposition \ref{exam.53} we show that the constraint $0<q \leq \lambda<1$ is necessary in Theorem \ref{cor-decay}.
+As an application of the estimate \eqref{key-dec-int}, we discuss an optimality of the parameters in the boundedness of certain Fourier multipliers on Hardy-Morrey spaces at Proposition \ref{optimal_Sigma2}.
+Section \ref{sec4} is concerned to the localizable Hardy-Morrey spaces with emphasis to a natural extension of Fourier transform decay \eqref{key-dec-int} for distributions in $h\mathcal{M}_{q}^{\lambda}(\R^n)$, namely,

+as $0<q\leq\lambda\leq 1$ (see Theorem \ref{cor-decay2}).
+This result strengthen the standard Fourier transform decay \cite[Proposition 5.1]{HK} on localizable Hardy space $h^{p}(\mathbb{R}^n)$ for $0<p\leq 1$.
+We also present some considerations on the optimality for continuity of standard pseudodifferential operators.